 Function: Fruit development.

-Sign of deficiency: Young leaves mottled yellow, plant tips stop growing.
+Signs of nutrient deficiency: Young leaves mottled yellow, plant tips stop growing.
 Plants wilt easily.
-In peat and alkaline soils, leaves are abnormally long, narrow, mottled.
+In peat and alkaline soils, leaves are abnormally long, narrow and mottled.
 Yellowed leaves, poor fruiting, dieback.
 Deficiency leads to iron deficiency, which it resembles.
 Also, leaves are thickened and malformed, small and narrow.
 Growth is stunted.

 Sign of excess: None known.